Safety Information – Equipment Safety

 9.5 Welding and Cutting

 Only employees who have been properly trained and authorized by their supervisor may perform welding and cutting operations using electrical or fuel gas operated equipment.
-In addition, authorized employees must also be trained in the safe operation of the equipment, and the MU Confined Space Entry and Hot Work programs.
+In addition, authorized employees must also be trained in the safe operation of the equipment, and the Marshall University Confined Space Entry and Hot Work programs.
 Equipment must meet the requirements of OSHA General Industry Safety Standards Part 12.
 In addition the supervisor shall select and provide personal protective equipment according to the requirements of OSHA General Industry Safety Standards Part 33 for welding and cutting operations.

 - The principle hazards to welders are: fire, burns, electric shock, metal vapor poisoning, bruises, and explosions of compressed and/or flammable gases.